 God created man in his own image and likeness.
-This is what he says and Jesus quotes part of it and by doing so verifies that it is true.
+This is what it says in Genesis and Jesus quotes some of it and so verifies it.
 So God breathed into the man the breath of life and the man became a person.
 Then God places the man in a doubly good environment.
-Doubly because all the earth was good but this place was especially good because God arranged this environment full of the best things on earth.
+Doubly good because all the earth was good but this place was especially good because God arranged this environment full of the best things on earth.

 Eve says that if you just touch it, you die.
 But that is not the danger.
 Only eating the fruit will bring dreadful results.

 So, a dragon says the opposite of God.
-This lie is followed by a pronouncement that the Tree holds a benefit to be desired.
-What the Tree really offers is independence from God.
+This lie is followed by a pronouncement that this tree holds a benefit to be desired.
+What the tree really offers is independence from God.
 With the knowledge of good and evil, you would be able to make your own choices.
 You would not need God to advise you.
 It says that their eyes were opened.
 To what?
 They knew they were naked.
-They did not like the feeling at all.
+And they did not like the feeling at all.

-A few minutes ago, they were ok with being naked but now they feel uncomfortably aware that they are not connected to anything.
-Before they felt nothing of this separate individuality.
+A few minutes ago, they were okay with being naked but now they feel uncomfortably aware that they are not connected to anything.
+Before they felt little of their separate individuality.
 Now their life ends at their skin.
 And their skin does not seem to be enough to protect them.
 They need a covering.
 They feel different about their environment.
 And about each other.
 The tree held a nasty surprize.
 And an animal tricked them.
-That is the first separateness.
-From nature.
+That is the first separateness: From nature.
 The second is separateness from each other.
 No more flesh of my flesh, bone of my bone.
 The third separation is realized when the Lord calls out to them.
 They run and hide.

 Did you know “it’s all your fault!”?
 Everything that is bad is your fault.
 You think it’s God’s fault?
 Nope.
 It’s your fault.
 And I mean everything bad and anything bad in particular.
 Why is it my fault?
 Because your greatest granddad and grandma went the wrong way.
 “I wasn’t there!”
 Yes, you were.
 You were him.
 You were her.
 You are Adam.
 You are Eve.
 You made that choice.
 You did it.
 “No. No. No. I had nothing to do with it!”